proshin-roman/proshin-roman.github.io/_drafts/Make it final, Luke!.md

 ---
-typora-root-url: ../../proshin-roman.github.io
+layout: post
 title: "Make it final, Luke!"
-tags: [oop, java]
+tags: [oop, java, final]
 image: /img/posts/iron-man.jpg
+description: Explain, why the "final" keyword is a "must have" in Java
 ---

 Just a few days ago I was reviewing a pull request of one of my colleagues.
 He added a new class with multiple fields, but all they weren’t final.
 And I wrote a comment “make it final, please”.
 And that’s why I decided to write this post.